 The Political Science Department does not assign students to specific faculty advisors.
 Different faculty members are appointed each academic year to serve as faculty advisors.
 Click here here for information about the current advisor(s).

-790:491/492 Advanced Independent Study and Research should only be embarked on when a student has already taken a course with the professor and wished to further explore some specific topic which is not covered in any of our other courses.
-The purpose of an Independent Study is to supplement, not substitute for, our classroom offerings.
-Independent Studies require at least as much time and commitment as a regular classroom course.
-When a student asks a professor to supervise an independent study for her/him, the student should be able to describe the research s/he wants to pursue and articulate the pedagogic purpose that will be served by doing an Independent Study instead of taking a classroom course.
-Once a student has found a faculty supervisor, the student should bring a written note so stating from the professor to the undergraduate office (Hickman 510) and we will give you a special permission number to register for 790:491/492.
+790:491/492 Advanced Independent Study and Research The purpose of an Independent Study is to supplement, not substitute for, our classroom offerings and should only be embarked on when a student has already taken a course with the professor and wished to further explore some specific topic which is not covered in any of our other courses.
+Independent Studies require the same time and commitment as a regular classroom course.
+Once a student has found a faculty supervisor, the student must provide written approval from the faculty member to the undergraduate office (Hickman 510).
+Only then will you receive a special permission number to register for 790:491/492.

 -790:481/482 "Internship in Political Science."
 (3 credits): The Political Science Department offers internships in New Brunswick and throughout the New Jersey/New York metropolitan area.
 Students can earn three academic credits by working at the internship closely related to Political Science with the prior approval of the director of the internship program.
 For more information, click here.